Michael D. Dingman: Career

 Dingman became a Burnham partner in 1970 and was assigned to the initial public stock offering (IPO) of the predecessor of Temple-Inland Inc. While at Burnham, he also became president and chief executive officer of Equity Corp.

-He combined its Wheelabrator industrial-cleaning and air-pollution-control units with Frye Copysystems, a manufacturer of printing inks and carbon paper, to create Wheelabrator-Frye Inc. Dingman became chief executive officer of the new company, a position he held until 1983, when Wheelabrator was acquired by The Signal Companies, an aerospace and industrial firm based in La Jolla, Calif.
+In 1972, Dingman combined Wheelabrator industrial-cleaning and air-pollution-control units with Frye Copysystems, a manufacturer of printing inks and carbon paper, to create Wheelabrator-Frye Inc. He became chief executive officer of the new company, a position he held until 1983, when Wheelabrator was acquired by The Signal Companies, an aerospace and industrial firm based in La Jolla, Calif.
 Dingman then became Signal's president.

 Allied Corporation and Signal merged in 1985, and in 1986, 35 units of the combined company were spun off as The Henley Group, headed by Dingman.
 He built on the most profitable of these companies and sold the rest.
 Henley's IPO raised $1.2 billion.

 Dingman was known to be a wheeler-dealer operator who ran Henley Group in a manner that benefited him more than his shareholders.

 Henley's Wheelabrator Technologies (now a unit of Waste Management, Inc.) was a leading company in the waste-to-energy market.
 Fisher Scientific International Inc. completed more than 60 acquisitions after becoming a public company in 1991.
 It merged with Thermo Electron Corporation in 2006.
 Now doing business as Thermo Fisher Scientific, the company reported 2009 revenues of more than $10 billion.

+Investments

+Starting in the 1990s, Dingman expanded investments internationally, beginning in the Czech Republic.
+In partnership with Czech financier Victor Kozeny and under the umbrella of paper giant Stratton Company, which he headed, Dingman invested $100 million of his own money into newly privatized utilities and other companies.

-Beginning in the 1990s, Dingman began to invest internationally, particularly in Russia and other countries of the former Soviet bloc.
-In Russia, Shipston joined a consortium investing in OAO Sidanco, a large oil company.
-Shipston later sold its interest in OAO Sidanco to British Petroleum and Tyumen Oil Company (TNK).
+He then invested in Russia and other countries of the former Soviet bloc.
+In Russia, Shipston joined a consortium investing in OAO SIDANCO, Russia's 5th largest oil & gas company and Rusia Petroleum, the developer of the Kovyktinskaya gas condensate field.
+Shipston later sold its interest in OAO SIDANCO to BP and Tyumen Oil Company (TNK).

 Dingman was also a major shareholder in Segezha Pulp and Paper, later sold to AssiDoman AB, a Swedish company.
 Other activities ranged from property investments to the Russian water company Saint Springs, later sold to Nestle.
 Dingman and Shipston also became the founding venture investors in Renaissance Capital, one of Russia’s leading investment companies.
 Shipston was also a member of an investment consortium that acquired a minority interest in the telecom OAO Svyazinvest.

-Dingman then began to invest in the Czech Republic.
-Under the umbrella of paper giant Stratton Company which he headed, Dingman invested $100 million of his own money into newly privatized utilities and other companies.